OSGeo/OSGeoLive-doc/en/quickstart/pycsw_quickstart.rst

 Installing on Ubuntu/Xubuntu/Kubuntu
 ------------------------------------

-In order to install pycsw to an Ubuntu based distribution, one can use the OSGeoLive installation script located in ``pycsw/etc/dist``:
+In order to install pycsw to an Ubuntu based distribution, one can use the OSGeo-Live installation script located in ``pycsw/etc/dist``:

 .. code-block:: bash